[DISCLAIMER: Wrote this early, but publishing it after the projected “married” time of 4:15 pm so that everything’s accurate.]

 - Sarah and I love one another.
 I’m not talking about that puppy love that you experience when you first start dating someone — in the course of a relationship, you really get to know each other.
 Learn what makes the other person tick.
 The buttons you can press without knowing you’re pressing them.
 Sometimes, we can be really annoying to each other.
 But we’ve got each other’s backs, which is even more important than those moments of just being mad.
 A friend once asked me how I know she’s the one.
 My answer?
 “She’s the person I can take the most bullshit from without getting mad.”
 Ain’t love grand?

 - We’ve been together for 3 1/2 years — as you get older, you can figure out more about the relationships you have in a shorter amount of time.
-I knew after a year that Sarah and I would likely be together for a long time, but whereas she would have loved to get engaged at that very moment, I thought it would be best to give it more time to get to know each other better, and so we weren’t engaged until nearly three years in.
+I knew after a year that Sarah and I would likely be together for a long time, but whereas she would have loved to get engaged at that very moment, I thought it would be best to give us time to get to know each other, getting engaged later at nearly three years in.
 However, over the course of that time, I did my checks and balances for a good amount of compatibility, and I’m happy with the results.

-- We both wanted to get married young enough to enjoy at least a few years of marriage, since the older you get, the harder conceiving children gets, not to mention the harder RAISING kids will get.
+- We both wanted to get married young enough to enjoy at least a few years of marriage, since the older you get, the harder conceiving children gets, not to mention RAISING them.
 If we have a kid at 30, when they’re 15, we’ll be 45.
 The longer you wait, the less energy you’ll have.

 - Sarah and I both come from good, caring families, which helps family gathering to be a lot easier.